OthersideAI/self-operating-computer/README.md

 ### Multimodal Models  `-m`
-An additional model is now compatible with the Self Operating Computer Framework.
 Try Google's `gemini-pro-vision` by following the instructions below.
 Start `operate` with the Gemini model
 ```
 operate -m gemini-pro-vision
 ```